 Few GIS software options can handle advanced 3D modelling.
-For the mining community, 3D modelling is important in estimating volume calculations, developing mine plans, and other works of engineering.
-Software that can handle complex 3D graphic editing and display is relatively expensive and requires more advanced GIS experience.
+For the mining community, 3D mine modelling is important in estimating volume calculations, developing mine plans, and other works of engineering.
+Mining software that can handle complex 3D graphic editing and display is relatively expensive and requires more advanced GIS experience.

 *Price: $ <100/yr, $$ 100-1000/yr, $$$ 1000+/yr

 Flat Maps Are A Thing of the Past (At Least with MineAR)The development cycles of desktop and web-based GIS didn’t evolve with great access or interaction with elevation data.
 As a result, GIS technology that leveraged elevation in combination with geographic information was wildly expensive as a professional tool (mainly for the mining, engineering, and architecture communities) and wildly popular when first introduced to the general public in the mid 2000s as Google Earth.

 Today, many GIS software options now offer limited support for the visual interaction with elevation data (called 2.5D.
 It’s better than 2D, but not quite 3D).

 True 3D options that provide visual interaction, especially with data extending below and above the Earth’s surface, remain in the domain of speciality software and have yet to break into mainstream mobile distribution (as shown by our chart above).
 That’s why we’ve created MineAR, to allow any GIS user the ability to visualize their data in real-space